Union Maids: Production

 Like many of her other films, Julia Reichert used a collaborative, nonhierarchical model of filmmaking during the production of Union Maids.
 She and James Klein shot the documentary on video rather than film.
 This allowed them longer interviews with their subjects, which, also, allowed the three women to better shape their interviews, and thus their contributions to and representation in the film.
 Also, shooting on video allowed Reichert and Klein to use student cinematographers, as they could watch the video live and give real-time direction without wasting expensive film stock.

+Archival footage of said workers organizing and music of the labor movement were also used.

+Accolades

+It was nominated for an Academy Award for Best Documentary Feature.